angular-slider/angularjs-slider/README.md

 **showSelectionBar** - _Boolean (defaults to false)_: Set to true to always show the selection bar before the slider handle.

 **showSelectionBarEnd** - _Boolean (defaults to false)_: Set to true to always show the selection bar after the slider handle.

+**showSelectionBarFromValue** - _Number (defaults to null)_: Set a number to draw the selection bar between this value and the slider handle.

 **getSelectionBarColor** - _Function(value) or Function(minVal, maxVal) (defaults to null)_: Function that returns the current color of the selection bar.
 If the returned color depends on a model value (either `rzScopeModel`or `'rzSliderHigh`), you should use the argument passed to the function.
 Indeed, when the function is called, there is no certainty that the model has already been updated.